hennasingh/Potterville/testing.md

 ### W3C Validator

-HTML and CSS code for the website were tested and validated by using [HTML Validator](https://validator.w3.org/#validate_by_input) and [CSS Validator](https://jigsaw.w3.org/css-validator/)
+HTML and CSS code for the website were tested and validated by using [HTML Validator](https://validator.w3.org/#validate_by_input) and [Jigsaw CSS Validator](https://jigsaw.w3.org/css-validator/)

 __HTML Validation__